opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 **Dataset size matters**: Working with the differently sized datasets revealed that the amount of data matters when training and evaluating the models.
 The larger dataset reported a smaller Root Mean Squared Error compared to the smaller dataset.
 It also results in less variation of the RMSE scores within the cross-validation runs (i.e. when comparing the RMSE scores within one cross validation run for one feature combination).

-**Model performance differs among the different algorithms**: the best RMSE score for the random forest regressor was 0.18 vs. 0.22 for the best linear regression model (large dataset) \- both with different feature combinations though.
+**Model performance differs among the different algorithms**: the best RMSE score for the random forest regressor was 0.18 compared to 0.22 for the best linear regression model (large dataset) \- both with different feature combinations though.
 The more complex model (random forest) is the one that performs better.
 However, better performance comes with the trade-off of longer training times for this more complex model.

 **Feature combinations of all groups have the lowest RMSE**: the lowest error scores can be achieved when combining features from all three feature groups (query, lexical search result, neural search result).
 Looking at RMSE scores for feature combinations within the feature groups shows that working with lexical search result feature combinations only serves as the best alternative.